worthingtonlibraries/prtg-sensors/README.md

 * OID - the OID start for all Windows processes.
 Static at "1.3.6.1.2.1.25.4.2.1.2".
 * Community - community string of the target.
 * Process - process name to monitor.

+## HP ProCurve
+#### check-HPProcurve.ps1
+Sensor to monitor status/health of an HP ProCurve network switch.
+Use lookup provided by PRTG in their [official sensor](https://kb.paessler.com/en/topic/73833).
+Inspired by PRTG Official [SNMP Advanced sensor](https://kb.paessler.com/en/topic/73833), but adds PoE wattage monitoring.
+Checks if there is a "total" power supply size for up to 4 power supplies and displays their usage accordingly.
+Set your own limits based on total power supply size.
+1 switch with 1 power supply, 1 switch with redundant power supplies, 2-4 switches (in a stack) with 1 power supply each, 2 switches (in a stack) with redundant power supplies.